playcanvas/developer.playcanvas.com/content/getting-started.md

 ## Creating a New Project

-On your profile page, press the "Create New Project" button.
+On your profile page, press the "+" button to create a new Project.
 This takes you to a page where you set the details of your new project:

 * **Starter Kit** - Starter kits are great ways to get a project up and running quickly.
 If you want to create a platformer or an FPS, or simply display a 3D model that you've made, you can use a starter kit.
 * **Name** - The name is used to build the URL for your project.
 For example, if user 'joebloggs' created a project called 'spacewar', the project can be found at http://playcanvas.com/joebloggs/spacewar